j450h1/P3-Data-Wrangling-with-MongoDB/MongoDB Notes.md

 First of all, it should be King George and I also know they recently renamed it to King George Boulevard.

+> db.van.find({id: {$exists: 1 }}).count()
+1538286

 Another interesting discovery was that Wynd is also a street type.

 Arbutus Wynd - Wynd': set(['Arbutus Wynd']),

+'geobase:acquisitionTechnique': 'GPS',
+ 'geobase:datasetName':

+mongoimport --stopOnError --db osm --collection van < Vancouver.json

+type was getting overriden by a tag that had that field already.
+Push the type to near the end of the script so its not overwritten.

+geobase:routeName1:en

+double colon didn't work

+need to remove colon

 Kingsway is another interesting one as there is no street type.
 The 'way' is included in the one name itself.